allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

     some_argument=123
 )
 ```
-Arguments passed to the function will be automatically logged under the **HYPERPARAMETER > Function** section in the
+Arguments passed to the function will be automatically logged in the
-experiment's **CONFIGURATION** tab.
+experiment's **CONFIGURATION** tab under the **HYPERPARAMETER > Function** section .
 Like any other arguments, they can be changed from the UI or programmatically.

 :::note Function Task Creation